-The Institute for Social and Economic Research at the University of Essex has published a new working paper containing up to date microsimulation research on an illustrative Citizen’s Basic Income scheme: A variety of indicators evaluated for two implementation methods for a Citizen’s Basic Income.
+The Institute for Social and Economic Research at the University of Essex has published two working papers: Reducing poverty and inequality through tax-benefit reform and the minimum wage: the UK as a case-study, by Anthony B. Atkinson, Chrysa Leventi, Brian Nolan, Holly Sutherland and Iva Valentinova Tasseva, and A variety of indicators evaluated for two implementation methods for a Citizen’s Basic Income, by Malcolm Torry